-Recommendation: Yes.
-If no person whose substantial interests are affected by this proposed agency action files a request for a hearing within 21 days of the issuance of the order, this docket should be closed upon the issuance of a consummating order.
+ORDERED that if no person whose substantial interests are affected by this proposed agency action files a request for hearing within 21 days of the issuance of this order, this docket shall be closed upon the issuance of a consummating order.
 If a request for hearing is timely filed, this docket shall remain open pending final hearing.
-(Brownless)